 The little-known hero of an unheard-of expedition

-It’s a wonder a movie hasn’t been made about her yet.
+It’s a wonder a movie has not been made about her yet.

-When it is, the poster taglines for the Ada Blackjack biopic (and Oscar shoo-in) will read something like, “The incredible real-life story of the overlooked Iñupiat woman who became the sole survivor of a fateful Arctic expedition.”
+When it is, the poster taglines for the Ada Blackjack biopic will probably read something like this: “The incredible real-life story of the Iñupiat woman who became the only survivor of a fateful Arctic expedition.”

-Or maybe, “To provide for her infant son, a single mother abandoned to impoverishment joins an all-male Arctic expedition.
+Or maybe, “To provide for her infant son, a mother abandoned by her husband joins an all-male Arctic expedition.
 She returns two years later, its only survivor.”

 Or something simple: “The most indomitable Arctic explorer you’ve never heard of.”

-But of these three options, the third might be the most poignantly accurate since, sadly but not too surprisingly, most people have no idea who Ada Blackjack is, not even many self-proclaimed polar enthusiasts.
+Of these three options, however, the third might be the most accurate and bitter-sweet since, sadly but not too surprisingly, most people have no idea who Ada Blackjack is, not even many self-proclaimed polar enthusiasts.

-But they should, and let us tell you why.
+But they should.
+Let us tell you why.

 Ada Blackjack’s unintended journey from Alaskan seamstress to Arctic adventurer

 In late June of 1923, a twenty-five-year-old woman with no wilderness survival experience found herself stranded and starving on Wrangel Island, Siberia, with only a cat for company.